-So, when is the best time to post on Instagram?
+So, what is the best time to post on Instagram?

-This question has a short answer and a long answer.
-The short answer is - The best time to post on Instagram is between 6 A.M to 11 A.M (PST).
+Well, this has a short answer and a long answer.
+The short answer is that the best time to post on Instagram is between 6 am-11 am (PST).

 Now that the short answer is so precise, why would anyone bother about the latter?

-We at SocialPilot believe that every business has its own personalized best time to post depending on the type of business and the location of its audience.
+It’s because every business has its own personalized best time to post, depending on the niche and location of its target audience.

-Whereas your audience is unique to you and so is there time of presence on social media platforms.
-It’s hard to say that the average best time to post for a wide range of businesses, based on different companies’ data in various parts of the world, would also apply to your business too.
+It’s hard to say that the average best time to post for a wide range of businesses, based on different companies’ data in various parts of the world, would also apply to your business.

 Hence, you must find out the personalized best time frame for your business.
 This blog will guide you to find the best time to post on Instagram for your business.

-But before doing that let’s find out why it is important to know the best time to post on Instagram.
+But before doing that, let’s find out why it is vital to know the best time to post.

-Relationship: Post and accounts that you had frequently interacted with in past on Instagram rank better on your feed.
+- Relationship: Posts and accounts that you had frequently interacted with in the past on Instagram rank better on your feed.

 With recency being a major factor in ranking a post on Instagram, choosing the right time to post becomes more prominent.

-If you choose the right time to post when your audience is most active on Instagram, it is possible that your followers will find your post to engage with on their feeds sooner than never.
+It means if you choose your posting time when your audience is most active on Instagram, they might find your post to engage with on their feeds sooner.

-Along with posting on peak times, also post more frequently on the platform to use the recency factor as your advantage.
-Posting frequently generates more chances of being shown in feeds.
+Post more frequently on the platform at peak times to use the recency factor to your advantage.
+It has a higher chance of your brand being shown in feeds.

-So apart from this, let’s move to the main point and find out the best time to post on Instagram that will help you achieve your Instagram marketing goals.
+So apart from this, let’s move to the main point and find out the best time to post on Instagram to help you achieve your Instagram marketing goals.

-There are two ways to find the best time suitable for posting to get more engagement on your Instagram’s Brand page:
+There are two ways to find the best time suitable for posting to get more engagement on your Instagram brand profile:

 Your best time to post on Instagram depends on three things – audience, day of the week, and timezone.

-Fortunately, SocialPilot’s Instagram analytics feature helps you figure all of that out under one dashboard.
+Fortunately, SocialPilot’s Instagram analytics feature helps you figure all of that under one dashboard.

-The “Time range” filter here lets you choose how far back you want to see the insights of the analytics section.
-You can view, download, and email the analytics report of your Instagram business accounts for up to the last 3 Months.
+The “Time Range” filter lets you choose the exact period for which you want to see the insights in the analytics section.
+You can view, download, and email the analytics report of your Instagram business accounts for up to the last 3 months.

-Its “Follower online activity” graph automatically calculates the average number of followers active at each hour and each day of the week in the chosen time range to give you the personalized best time to post on Instagram.
+There’s also a heat map that automatically calculates the average number of followers active at each hour and each day of the week in the chosen time range to give you the personalized best time to post on Instagram.

-These two graphics will give you all the information around what times and days are the best for getting more engagement on Instagram for your business.
+This heat map graphics will give you all the information about the best times and days for getting more engagement on Instagram for your business.

 Moreover, you can see the location of your followers, their gender, their age, and other significant follower insights.